davecoffin/party/README.md

 skills to make sophisticated applications.
 I was a web developer.
 I knew javascript, HTML, some PHP, basic tools for creating basic websites.
 I had a great idea, but I knew it didn’t make sense unless it was an app on mobile phones.

 I started fooling around with Cordova.
-I realized quickly that I didn’t want to create hybrid mobile apps, because I’ve used them before and I hate them.
-They don’t feel right.
+I realized quickly that I didn’t want to create hybrid mobile apps, I wanted something that felt more like a truly native mobile experience.
 It was then that I discovered NativeScript.
 NativeScript lets you utilize web technologies to create entirely native mobile experiences.
 You use XML/HTML, CSS, and JavaScript/TypeScript to create cross platform (iOS and Android) mobile applications.